SINTEF/dlite/doc/tips_and_tricks.md

     CIBW_MANYLINUX_X86_64_IMAGE=ghcr.io/sintef/dlite-python-manylinux2014_x86_64:latest CIBW_BUILD=cp37-manylinux_x86* python -m cibuildwheel --output-dir wheelhouse --platform linux python

-which should run the tests and hopefully fail at the same place as in on GitHub.
+which should run the tests and hopefully fail at the same place as on GitHub.
 If that is the case, you can run the image again, but pause it before running the tests by adding prepending `CIBW_BEFORE_TEST=cat` to the previous command:

     CIBW_BEFORE_TEST=cat CIBW_MANYLINUX_X86_64_IMAGE=ghcr.io/sintef/dlite-python-manylinux2014_x86_64:latest CIBW_BUILD=cp37-manylinux_x86* python -m cibuildwheel --output-dir wheelhouse --platform linux python